 It's not even midnight and the concrete walls are already quaking.
 I'm at the Flat, a chandeliered bar in Williamsburg that doubles as a bite-sized club most nights of the week.
 Squeaks of pitched-up cartoon voices and hyper-pop slice through the air.
 The projector is beaming an art film starring Sonic the Hedgehog.
 A girl with a bushy blue tail slides past me, slinking towards the dance floor.
 Yes, I am at a cosplay rave.
 Weirdly, I seem to be the only Asian in the room.

-The lineup tonight features card-carrying members of the Internet underground, including Trilogy, Legion, Ducky, and Machine Girl who also goes by the wonderful/terrible name of Hello Kitty Sippy Cup.
+The lineup tonight features card-carrying members of the Internet underground, including Trilogy, Legion, Ducky, Machine Girl, and the wonderfully/terribly named Hello Kitty Sippy Cup.
 Shortly after I arrive, the Atlanta-based artist No Eyes lights a cigar while he caps off a live set full of punishing breakbeats and gloomy synths with… YG's "My Nigga," because why the hell not.

 Next up is Maxo, who is fittingly wearing a matching Pikachu shirt and hat.
 His selections are squarely in line with the kind of J-pop-inspired, computer game-derived sounds that the electronic music world has been favoring of late.
 It's no surprise that he pulls heavily from the repertoire of PC Music—the British label that has been attracting plenty of buzz for its glossy hyper-pop.
 After all, he recently collaborated on the unhinged "Not That Bad" with PC Music affiliate GFOTY.